neonmate/wintermute/README.md

 Install `chromedriver` and add it to the path variables.

 - Run all tests with `bundle exec rake`
-  - Run unit tests with `bundle exec rspec`
+  - Run unit tests with `bundle exec parallel:spec`
-  - Run integration tests with `bundle exec cucumber`
+  - Run integration tests with `bundle exec parallel:feature`

 Debugging hint: You can disable headless mode for javascript tests with `CHROME_HEADLESS=false bundle exec cucumber`.